Cancel anytime

 Goal

-The primary investment goal is to closely track the performance of an index composed of U.S. Treasury bonds with a maturity of approximately 30 years.
+To track the investment results of an index composed of U.S. Treasury bonds with remaining maturities greater than or equal to 20 years.

 Investment Approach and Strategy